Outstanding student-athletes will be honored at 46th annual Scholar-Athlete Dinner

 Junior started all 22 matches for the Buckeyes this season

 E-mail Coach Walker

 2001, 2010 Big Ten Coach of the Year

 2009 NSCAA Great Lakes Region Coach of the Year

-Walker surrounds Ohio State's student-athletes with creative teachers that include Chris McLain, an associate head coach and recruiting coordinator in his first season in Columbus after 11 years at Colgate, and Nick Flohre, an assistant in his second season after spending two at Iowa.
-The staff instructs through a blend of team and character-building exercises and individual skill development that creates a perfect chemistry for winning games and reaching goals.
+Walker surrounds Ohio State’s student-athletes with creative teachers that include Chris McLain, an associate head coach and recruiting coordinator in his second season in Columbus after 11 years at Colgate, and Daniel Clitnovici, an assistant in his first season after spending the 2015 season with the Western New York Flash of the National Women’s Soccer League.

 In 2007, Ohio State won its first 10 games at Jesse Owens Memorial Stadium to establish another program first before finishing 10-2 at home, a record that included wins over NCAA Tournament teams San Diego, Pepperdine, Illinois and Indiana.
 The team advanced to the Big Ten Tournament championship game with a win over Indiana and a penalty-kick shootout decision over Penn State.
 The season was highlighted by an invitation to the NCAA Tournament.

 In 2008, Ohio State won six consecutive matches to position it for its 13th Big Ten Tournament appearance.
 The team qualified for the tournament with the help of a stunning, 1-0, win at Penn State that snapped the Nittany Lions’ 67-game Big Ten unbeaten streak at Jeffrey Field and dating to 1995.